 If you did not receive an email and you consider yourself to be vulnerable, please visit the Groceries Online website for information on how to contact the store.
 Sainsbury's are also working as quickly as possible on an option for people to register themselves as disabled and vulnerable on their online shopping accounts.

 Setting aside the first hour of trading on certain days for our older and vulnerable customers (Mondays & Thursdays), and our brilliant NHS and emergency services workers (Tuesdays & Fridays).

 Please visit www.marksandspencer.com/stores to find out the opening times of your stores.
 Please note, this does not include franchise stores in petrol and railway stations.

 Changes to opening hours

-From Tuesday 24 March, most of our stores will be open from 7am to 8pm.
+Stores are open from 7am to 10pm.
 Stores with a petrol station will have a closing time of 11pm to allow for access to fuel.
 This will give our teams time to re-stock and clean, so that we can continue to provide a good service at this time.

 Shopping for those at higher risk